 Knowledge Mobilization Studio (GRD 791) is offered in the spring semester, with classes held on alternating Fridays only.

 Registration for Spring 2019 is scheduled to open October 15, 2018.
 Course registration information is as follows:

 11:50 a.m. - 1:45 p.m.

 Class #: 24599

 The Graduate College's Knowledge Mobilization Impact Awards recognize the scholarly achievement and impact of Arizona State University's graduate students and postdoctoral scholars.
 The awards are an opportunity to collectively acknowledge the contributions to knowledge mobilization and society made by our researchers.

 Arizona State University's colleges and academic units provide an array of opportunities to engage in discourse within the community.
 Research competitions, innovation challenges, and community lectures provide a rich training ground in which our future scholars and industry leaders may practice and master vital transdisciplinary skillsets.
 Tell us your story.

 In a knowledge-driven society where research and accountability are at the forefront of so many diverse initiatives, discussions centering around knowledge mobilization have become much more frequent.
 Why is KM important to researchers and how do effective knowledge mobilizers operate?
-These ten tips highlight methods to begin making research engaging and accessible for multiple audiences.
+Check out our KM video here.

 ASU faculty and students pursue their passions, creativity, and curiosity to conduct research and make the unknown known.
 Read about first-hand accounts related to the efforts of knowledge mobilization initiatives and social embeddedness at ASU—including research related to endangered sea turtles and the TEDxASU platform which celebrates innovation in student and faculty research.